speedingplanet/javascript-and-web-development/class-app/labs.md

 - Import `students` from `../../data/all-data-typed.js`
 - Write a function `buildTable`:
-  - It should take arguments of an array of students to render
+  - It should take an argument of an array of students to render
   - It should return a HTML table where each row consists of
     - First Name
     - Last Name